-Thomas Cooper was the youngest of twelve children and was born in Yorkshire in 1826 and sailed for Australia with his pregnant wife in 1852.
-He was a tradesman and followed various occupations over the next ten years: he was a shoe-maker, a mason and then a dairyman.
+Thomas Cooper was the youngest of twelve children and was born in Yorkshire in 1826.
+He sailed for Australia with his pregnant wife in 1852.
+He was a tradesman and followed various occupations over the next ten years working as a shoe-maker, a mason and then a dairyman.
 But as a Yorkshireman, perhaps it’s not surprising that he turned to brewing.

 The business initially operated as a partnership but was incorporated in the 1920s.
-It’s now into its sixth generation as a family company.
+Coopers brewery is now into its sixth generation as a family company.
 Coopers claim still to make naturally conditioned ales and stouts using the same traditional brewing methods that Thomas did.